William Wallace Stewart Johnston: Second World War

 Johnston was promoted to colonel on 13 October 1939, and commenced full-time duty as Assistant Director General of Medical Services.
-He joined the Second AIF on 21 November 1939, with the rank of colonel, and was allocated the AIF service number VX229.
+He joined the Second Australian Imperial Force on 21 November 1939, with the rank of colonel, and was allocated the AIF service number VX229.
 He assumed command of the 2/2nd General Hospital, with which he embarked for Egypt on 17 June 1940.

-On 5 February 1941, Johnston became deputy director of Medical Services (DDMS) at I Corps, which he led in the Battle of Greece.
+On 5 February 1941, Johnston became deputy director of Medical Services (DDMS) at I Corps, which he led in the German invasion of Greece.
 For his services coordinating the British and Australian medical services in the campaign.
-He was subsequently in charge of the medical services during the Syria-Lebanon campaign.
+He was subsequently in charge of the medical services during the Syria–Lebanon campaign.
 He was promoted to brigadier on 10 August 1941, and he was made a Commander of the Order of the British Empire in December 1941.

 Johnston returned to Australia in February 1942, and served as DDMS of New Guinea Force during the Kokoda Track campaign.
 He was relieved of his command in November 1942, and returned to Australia, ostensibly on medical grounds.
 For his services in the campaign, he was again mentioned in despatches.
 He became DDMS of II Corps on 28 May 1943.
 He was appointed the honorary physician to the Governor General of Australia on 8 July 1943, and placed on the retired list on 20 July.